ds5110/project-jenrwen/README.md

 ## Goal

 The project goal is to evaluate how family outcomes within ACAP-ME's program changes over the past four years.
+We received ChildPlus assessment scores from families in their coaching programs.
+The assessments are done twice a school year, once at the beginning and once at the end.
+The use of assessments was piloted in the 2018-2019 and 2019-2020 school years and expanded from there.
+We can use this data to evaluate changes in families' lives and possible impact ACAP has on families as well as get an idea of the growth of the program over time.
-We can see if the scores were affected by the pandemic in the 2020 school year.
+We can also see if the scores were affected by the pandemic in the 2020 school year.
-We'll start by looking at how average families scores change and seeing if there is any correlation between different outcome categories.
+We'll start by looking at how average families scores change between different outcome categories.
-If families are enrolled in the program over multiple years, we can investigate the outcome trends for those families.

 ## Data

 Primary sources of data will be from our stakeholder form ACAP.
+Cleaned and re-formatted versions of the files are in the acap_me folder.

 ## Stakeholder